-The broccoli seeds are large in size compared to other vegetable seeds and are known to resemble peppercorns with their deep purplish-brown colour.
+The broccoli seeds are large in size compared to other vegetable seeds and are known to resemble peppercorns with their deep purplish-brown color.

 The seeds can be started in seedling trays or cups and however, you can sow them directly in the final containers where they would remain till their maturity.
-It is recommended to fill the containers with good quality potting mix which is preferably organic in nature.
+It is recommended to fill the containers with a good quality potting mix that is preferably organic in nature.